 Choose a Relaxed Fit

 You wouldn’t get very far working on the docks or in the mines in a pair of tight skinny jeans.
 Men’s workwear has traditionally been cut in relaxed fits that allow laborers to have a full range of motion.
+Otherwise, they may not be able to perform their jobs more efficiently.

 Go for Classic, Durable Fabrics